 Anything that you earn above this will be taxed.
 If there is more than one carer in your household, you share this fixed amount.

-How do I work out my qualifying amount?
+How Do I Find out my Qualifying Amount?

 Each foster carer’s qualifying amount will be different, as you will have cared for a different number of children, for differing lengths of time.
-This example is with the most common method for working out what tax you will need to pay, the simplified method.
+Check out this foster carer tax return example using the simplified method below.